 As the Internet community starts hearing about the former New Mexico governor, who is known for his fiscal discipline and vetoing over 750 bills during his two terms, they seek out more information.
 The website comes up #1 on a google search for "Gary Johnson 2012" and #2 after wikipedia on a search just for the name "Gary Johnson".

+Elwar123 writes: Former New Mexico governor Gary Johnson has set the initial gears into motion of a 2012 presidential run.
 He has set up a 527 PAC called the Our America Initiative to get his views out to the voters and written a book due out in December.

 The book, titled "Seven Principles of Good Government" revolves around his political philosophy he used to be the first governor to win twice in a Democrat heavy state.